sshwy/yaoj-judger/README.md

       SE: system error, aka judger error
       DSC: dangerous system call
       ECE: exit code error

       --log=filename            specify judger result file (required)
       --log-color               whether display colorful log  (default=off) -p, --policy=filename         specify policy name (required)

     Note that if using builtin policy, add 'builtin:' prefix to policy's name.

   -P, --policy-dir=filename     specify policy search directory, depend on
                                   'policy' option  (default=`.')

     If using builtin policy, this option is meaningless.

       --json                    output judgement result to stdout in JSON format  (default=off)
+      --fork                    fork a new process to perform  (default=off)

 Resource Limitations:
   note that 'timeout' and 'memory' option can be override by their